rfhussain/Deep-Learning-basics-with-Python-Keras/README.md

 # Deep Learing with Python and Keras

-This article will provide you basick knowledge and introduction, along with a coding example of Deep Learning with Python and Keras.
+This article will provide you basic knowledge and introduction, along with a coding example of Deep Learning using Python and Keras.

 ### Table of Contents
 1. [Machine Learning](machine-learning.md)